Xtdzs/Xtdzs/README.md

 ### WHO AM I❔
-I am a freshman who is majored in computer science and technology.
+I am a sophomore majored in computer science and technology.
 ### MY MAJOR❔
-I am a fanatics in ML and desire to make progress in this area.
+I am a fanatics in AI especially speech area and desire to make progress in this field.
 ### SOME OF MY THOUGHTS
-It would be pretty happy for me to exchange and learn from you all😊
+It would be pretty happy for me to exchange and learn from anyone in this open source community.